proudmonkey/ApiBoilerPlate/README.md

 # ApiBoilerPlate
 A template project for building ASP.NET Core APIs using .NET Core 3.x

-## Install the extension from the Visual Studio Marketplace

-1. Fire up Visual Studio 2019, on the `Extensions` menu, click `Manage Extensions`.
-2. Click `Online` and then search for `ApiBoilerPlate`.
-3. Click `Download`.
-The extension is then scheduled for install.

-To complete the installation, close all instances of Visual Studio.

 ## Tools and Frameworks Used

 * [.NET Core 3.0](https://dotnet.microsoft.com/download/dotnet-core)